Tri-Doshic Massage Oil 4oz

 4 fl oz

-Prepared with USDA certified organic herbs and oil, our Tri-Doshic Massage Oil is excellent for all body types.
+Prepared with QAI certified organic herbs and oil, our Tri-Doshic Massage Oil is excellent for all body types.
 Regular self-massage supports natural oxytocin production, an important hormone for stable mood and mentality.

 Directions: Massage daily with a small amount of oil on dry skin or during a warm shower or bath.
 Give special attention to areas of lymphatic concentration: the head, neck, feet, and abdomen.